christian-schlichtherle/fun-io/README.md

     + `clone` duplicates an object by serializing it to memory and decoding it again.
 + [![Fun I/O Commons Compress](https://img.shields.io/maven-central/v/global.namespace.fun-io/fun-io-commons-compress.svg?label=Fun%20I/O%20Commons%20Compress&maxAge=3600)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22global.namespace.fun-io%22%20AND%20a%3A%22fun-io-commons-compress%22)
   Depends on [Apache Commons Compress] to provide implementations of the Fun I/O API.
-  + The `CommonsCompress` class is a facade which provides the following `Transformation` functions:
+  + The `CommonsCompress` class is a facade which provides the following `Filter` functions:
     + `blockLZ4` compresses/decompresses data using the LZ4 block format.
     + `bzip2` compresses decompresses data using the BZIP2 format.
     + `deflate` deflates/inflates data using the ZIP compression.